 What is real user monitoring?

-Real user monitoring (RUM) is a performance monitoring process that collects detailed data about a user’s interaction with an application.
-Real user monitoring collects data on a variety of metrics.
-For example, data collected on load actions can include navigation start, request start, and speed index metrics.
+Real user monitoring (RUM) collects detailed data about a user’s interaction with an application.
+This includes data collected on load actions can include navigation start, request start, and speed index metrics.

 A user session, also known as a click path or user journey, is a sequence of actions a user takes while working with an application.
 User sessions can be highly varied, even within a single application.
 For example, one user may fill in several fields, click multiple buttons, and upload a file, while another may click several other buttons and fail to upload the file.
 With RUM, you can collect data on each user action within a session, including the time required to complete the action, so you can begin to identify patterns and see where to make improvements.